 Rule 216 cannot only be very useful, but can also be mercilessly unforgiving.
 The rule provides that the requests are admitted “unless, within 28 days after service thereof, the party to whom the request is directed serves upon the party requesting the admission either (1) a sworn statement denying specifically the matters of which admission is requested or setting forth in detail the reasons why the party cannot truthfully admit or deny those matters or (2) written objections on the ground that some or all of the requested admissions are privileged or irrelevant or that the request is otherwise improper in whole or in part.”
 Ill.
 Sup.
 Ct., R 216(c) (emphasis added).
 This means that if opposing counsel does not respond to the requests within 28 days of service all of the requests are deemed admitted as if the opposing party answered “Admit” to all of the requests.
 It is important to consult Rule 12 to determine when the requests are considered “served” depending on the method of service.
 If drafted carefully, opposing counsel’s oversight can potentially provide the basis for a Motion for Summary Judgment.
 It is equally as important to keep this requirement in mind if you are served with Requests to Admit.

 Despite the harsh nature of the rule, the court still has discretion to allow the party who receives the requests to file a response after the 28-day deadline.
 See Vision Point of Sale, Inc. v.
 Haas, 226 Ill.
 2d 334, 343 (2007) (“Rule 183 vests the circuit court with discretion to allow a party to serve a response to requests to admit after the expiration of the 28-day period.”)
-For that reason, it is prudent to wait a few days past the 28 day deadline before filing a motion for summary judgment as a court is less likely to exercise this discretion if the party receiving the requests cannot show good cause as to why they should be granted additional time to respond to the requests.
+For that reason, it is prudent to wait a few days past the 28 day deadline before filing a motion to deem facts admitted, as a court is less likely to exercise this discretion if the party receiving the requests cannot show good cause as to why they should be granted additional time to respond to the requests.

 As you can see, Rule 216 provides us with a powerful discovery tool that can not only help us narrow down the issues in a case, but can also help us bring a case to an end if the opposing party is not diligent in responding to the Requests to Admit.
 However, it is equally as important to be diligent if you receive such requests.